opencog/atomspace/examples/pattern-matcher/README.md

 * fsm-full.scm: A generic deterministic finite-state-machine constructor.
 * fsm-mealy.scm: A generic Mealy machine constructor.
 * markov-chain.scm: A Markov chain (probabilistic FSM) based on fsm-full.

+Examples that demonstrate some of the inner workings of the pattern matcher.

+* virtual.scm: Using virtual links, and the resulting combinatorial explosion.